 To seed the DRBG, the module uses a Non-Deterministic Random Number Generator (NDRNG) as the entropy source.
 The NDRNG is based on the Linux RNG and the CPU-Jitter RNG (both within the module's logical boundary).
-The NDRNG provides sufficient entropy to the DRBG during initialization (seed) and reseeding (reseed).
+The NDRNG provides 128 bits of entropy to the DRBG during initialization (seed) and reseeding (reseed).
+Therefore the following caveat is applicable: